Rutube

-Rutube (stylized as RUTUBE) is a Russian video platform that includes a library of licensed content, including movies, TV series, cartoons, and live broadcasts.
+Rutube (stylized in all caps as RUTUBE) is a Russian video platform that includes a library of licensed content, including movies, TV series, cartoons, and live broadcasts.
 It also hosts blogs, podcasts, video game streams, and educational content.
 It is cited as Russia's alternative to YouTube.

 Rutube has web, iOS, Android and Smart TV versions.
 Its audience increased from 7.7 million in January 2022 to over 50 million in March 2022.

 Service model

 Rutube offers free access to content and gains profit through advertising.

 All uploaded content is checked by moderators to block anything that is pornographic, insulting, spam, advocates drug use or violence, or is otherwise abusive and in violation of established rules.
 The platform uses automatic content identification for prevention of copyright infringement.

 Since 2007, the service has supported built-in media players and the creation of whole-scale sections on third-party websites via its API.
 As part of an affiliate program, Rutube shares income from advertisements with the owners of resources who host the player.